chefgs/test_repo/README.md

 ## Step 13 Push the repo changes to Git
 - Uploads all local branch commits to GitHub
+- The current branch main has no upstream branch in GitHub, so to push the current branch changes and set the remote as upstream, use below command for the first time

 ```
 git push --set-upstream origin main
 ```